Alberta outlines five-year, $125M plan to protect communities from drought, floods

 CALGARY — The Alberta government is promising $125 million over five years to protect communities against flood and drought.

-The money was included in last week's provincial budget and, if approved, can be used for projects like berms, flood walls and retention ponds.
+The money was included in last week's provincial budget and, if approved, can be used for projects such as berms, flood walls and retention ponds.

 "This has led to empty riverbeds and dangerously low reservoirs across our province.
 This is a serious situation and our government recognized we had to take immediate action."